Text

 Words (Latin characters) in a language other than the one the manuscript is written in are to be placed in italics, without quotation marks, followed by a translation, between quotation marks and bracketed, the first time they occur.

-File references must be left in the original background language.
+References to archives must remain in the original language of the collection.
 Names of ministries, institutions, learned societies or official bodies should likewise be left untranslated.

 All Latin words or phrases that appear in dictionaries are to be rendered in Roman type (e.g. in situ, passim, de facto, a priori, etc.).